afqueiruga/detest/Readme.md

 ## Introduction

 Testing numerical scientific and engineering codes has a further challenge than normal software.
 The results are inexact and the expected behavior can be unknown.
-The philosphy I have evolved has the following phases:
+The philosophy I have evolved has the following phases:

 1. Unit Tests - make sure the code works
 2. Exact Precision Tests - the numerical algorithm gets these **Exactly Correct** to known solutions